Auckland Transport (AT) is proposing changes to Raleigh Road in Northcote.

 - Removal of on-street parking along parts of Raleigh Road is required to make space for the bus lane, ensure bus stops meet current safety and accessibility standards (AT Code of Practice) and improve visibility at pedestrian crossings.

 - Parking surveys indicate that if the project is implemented, there will be enough parking available on Raleigh Road and its side streets to accommodate the existing parking demand.
 However, during the operating hours of the bus lane (6.30am to 10am) some people who cannot park on their property may need to park on the side streets or roads at either end of Raleigh Road.
-The distance from any point on Raleigh Road to the nearest alternative road is 5m-125m.
+The distance from any point on Raleigh Road to the nearest alternative road is 5m to 125m.

 The cherry tree outside 11 Raleigh Road will be removed to avoid its branches striking buses which will be travelling close the kerb and to ensure it does not block views of the proposed pedestrian signals.
 We will replace this tree with two new trees within the local area.

-If implemented, the proposal will leave enough space for a one-way cycleway on both sides of the road.
+If implemented, the proposal would leave enough space for a one-way cycleway on both sides of the road.
 Both cycleways can be physically separated from traffic.
 However please note that at present there is no funding programmed for cycleways along this road.